 At first, I wasn’t too excited about climbing this peak in the Chichibu area.
 It was a short hike accessible via a ropeway, so the trails and summit were bound to be crowded.
 However, it was a station to station hike and easily accessible from Ikebukuro via a direct train.
 I was also curious to see the views from the summit.
-By studying my hiking map, I saw that I could lengthen the hike by starting from Nogami station and following the Nagatoro Alps hiking trail (長瀞アルプス) so called because of the up and down nature of the course.
+By studying my hiking map, I saw that I could lengthen the hike by starting from Nogami station and following the Nagatoro Alps hiking trail (長瀞アルプス) so called because of its up and down nature.

 View from near the end of the hike

 Since the direct train ended at Nagatoro station, one stop before Nogami, I had to walk a few kilometers along back roads to reach the start of the trail.
 This turned out to be a blessing in disguise since Spring was in full swing; there were many cherry blossom trees in full bloom, including a couple of cherry blossom tunnels, as well as all sorts of other colourful flowers.
 I had good views of the Arakawa river gorge, and even saw people doing kayaking and rafting.
 I took so much time taking photos that I arrived at the start of the hiking trail around 11h30, two full hours after getting off the train.